Jay Peak Resort: Trails and lifts

 As of 2024, the mountain offers 81 trails covering nearly 385 acres of skiable terrain.
 About two dozen of these are off-piste tree-skiing areas, or glades, covering approximately 100 acres.
 Jay Peak is home to the "Face Chutes," arguably the most challenging and steepest marked terrain in the east with an average slope of 56.5 percent (almost 30°) and a maximum slope of 73.9 percent (37°).
 The "Face Chutes" consist of four skiable lines, the most challenging being the 3 lines to skier's right, all of which are extremely narrow and include a mandatory cliff drop.
 The ski area is known for its gladed skiing.

 Jay Peak has a lift fleet consisting of an aerial tram, six chairlifts and two magic carpet surface lifts.
-It is one of two ski resorts on the east coast that has and aerial tram, the other being Cannon Mountain in New Hampshire.
+It is one of two ski resorts on the east coast that has an aerial tram, the other being Cannon Mountain in New Hampshire.